Skip to main content

 DevOps For Federal Agencies: Importance, Benefits and Challenges

-Technology penetration is transforming every sector, globally, and the government is no exception to that.
+Technology penetration is transforming every sector globally, and the government is no exception.

-The US Government is now facing a similar scenario waiting for more in-depth technology up-gradation to serve public needs during the COVID-19 crisis.
+The US Government is now facing a similar scenario, awaiting more in depth technology up gradation to serve public needs during the COVID19 crisis.

-The federal agencies are seeing this demand given two critical factors: Security challenges arising out of remote working culture and breakeven point for their existing tech infrastructure due to overloaded traffic.
+Federal agencies are seeing this demand given two critical factors: security challenges arising out of remote working culture and a breakeven point for their existing tech infrastructure due to overloaded traffic.

 DevOps And DevSecOps Come As Savior!

-With more users plugging to the virtual environment during the COVID-19 crisis, the government networks need continuous patches and security updates for effective functioning.
+With more users connecting to the virtual environment during the COVID19 crisis, government networks need continuous patches and security updates to function effectively.

-‘DevOps’ and its security addition ‘DevSecOps’ can be the immediate solution for the government agencies.
+‘DevOps’ and its security addition ‘DevSecOps’ can be the immediate solution for government agencies.

-The Air Force could achieve stability through DevOps agile practices by releasing at least 10-30 updates per day.
-More other government agencies are also looking for scalable technologies and tools to support their mission.
+The Air Force could achieve stability through DevOps agile practices by releasing at least 10 to 30 daily updates.
+Other government agencies are also looking for scalable technologies and tools to support their missions.

 Together, DevOps CI/CD mechanism and DevSecOps together ensure higher productivity, seamless delivery, and service continuity in a secure environment.
 DevOps tools help achieve continuity in security, operations, and maintenance in a distributed workforce environment.

-Around this scenario in the COVID-19 crisis, the government must opt for external solutions in a ready state rather than waiting to build its systems that would consume time.
+Around this scenario in the COVID 19 crisis, the government must opt for external solutions in a ready state rather than waiting to build its systems, which would consume time.
 Many government agencies are also eyeing at IT modernization as part of their capacity building and laying down new budgets.

-So, it’s a good demand time for DevOps and DevSecOps services and solutions providers to win government contracts.
+So, there is a good demand for DevSecOps and DevOps services and solutions providers to win government contracts.

 4 Ways DevOps Help Federal Agencies in US